Purva49/MyPortfolio/README.md

 | Images (`*.jpg`) | Visual content for the portfolio |
 | Other assets  | Supporting files and visuals |

+## Code Structure
+MyPortfolio/
+│
+├── index.html        → Main HTML file of the portfolio
+├── styles.css        → CSS file for styling
+├── styles.scss       → SCSS source file
+├── main.js           → JavaScript file for interactivity
+├── images/           → Images used in the portfolio ├── screenshots/      → Screenshots of the working application └── README.md         → Project documentation

 ---

 ## View Live